carbonplan/offsets-db-data/docs/data-processing.md

    - `retirement_note`: additional notes attached to the retirement
    - `retirement_reason` the stated reason for retirement

+   In practice, any one of these fields might contain information useful for relating a transaction to a retirement beneficary.

 2. **Standardization via OpenRefine**: we process this merged information through [OpenRefine](https://openrefine.org/) using a detailed set of transformation rules define in [`offsets-db-data/configs/beneficiary-mappings.json`](https://github.com/carbonplan/offsets-db-data/blob/main/offsets_db_data/configs/beneficiary-mappings.json).
 This includes:
    - text transformations that standardize common company names and entities
    - pattern matching to identify the same entities despite different formatting